-On March 11, spring forward without losing sleepMarch 6th, 2012 in Health
+On March 11, spring forward without losing sleepMarch 6, 2012 By Katie Wooldridge in Medicine & Health / Health

 (Medical Xpress) -- The return of daylight saving time and losing an hour of sleep causes most to cringe at the thought.
 According to Aparajitha Verma, M.D., medical director of the Sleep Disorders Center at the Methodist Neurological Institute in Houston, springing forward affects the sleep patterns of more than 70 million Americans.
 She offers some tips about how to practice good sleep hygiene before March 11 rolls around.